suryaxavier2807/Library-Management-System/README.md

 # Library-Management-System
-A library management system backend built with typescript The system allows a librarian (admin) to manage users and book requests, and library users to request and view book borrowing details.
+A library management system backend built with typescript.
+The system allows a librarian (admin) to manage users and book requests, and library users to request and view book borrowing details.

 Librarian APIs: